yao-laboratory/MotifCluster/README.md

 chr16	62660	62670	GGCCTGGGCTC		-		P-value=1e-05
 chr16	65789	65799	TGCCCGGGCCC		-		P-value=0.000201
  ```

+---

-## Simulate Bed File Function:
+### Bed File Simulation Function:
 ### Description:
-This simulate command can build bed file with different parameters
+This simulation command simulate a BED file by using configurable parameters.
 ### Overview:

      usage: python3 MotifCluster/MotifCluster.py MotifCluster simulation -output_name

      required arguments:
-     -output_name FILENAME,  FILENAME: your customized output file name, the file automatically
+     -output_name FILENAME,  FILENAME: your customized output file name; the file is automatically
-                                       put into the input_files folder.
+                                       saved to the utility_output folder.

 ### Input:
-    configuaration json file
+    Configuration JSON file
 * Example description:
-   * Input parameter: json file already existed, all the parameters has been set, but you can modify and produce the bed file directly.<br>
+   * Input parameter: a JSON file with all parameters pre-configured.
+You can modify the values and generate the BED file directly.

 * simulation_parameters.json shown as below:
  ```